cobbler/cobbler/docs/user-guide.rst

     cobbler system add --name=AA:BB:CC:DD:EE:FE --profile=virtwebservers [...]

-If you have just installed Cobbler, be sure that the "cobblerd" service is running and that port 25151 is unblocked.
+If you have just installed Cobbler, be sure that the `cobblerd` service is running and that port 25151 is unblocked.

 See the manpage for Koan for the client side steps.